OWASP/CheatSheetSeries/cheatsheets/Laravel_CheatSheet.md

 ### Always Validate File Type and Size

-Always validate the file type (extension or mime type) and file size to avoid storage DOS attacks and remote code execution:
+Always validate the file type (extension or MIME type) and file size to avoid storage DOS attacks and remote code execution:

 ```php
 $request->validate([